Miloš Krasić: International career

 Krasić was an important member of the Serbia and Montenegro under-21 squad in two UEFA European Under-21 Championships, as well as at the 2004 Summer Olympics.
 He was in the team that finished as runners-up in the 2004 European U-21 Championship in Germany, but did not play in any games.
 Two months later, he was part of the Serbia and Montenegro squad at the 2004 Summer Olympics.

 In May 2006, Krasić played a leading role in the 2006 European U-21 Championship.
 He made his debut for the senior side later that year in a friendly against Denmark.

 At senior level, Krasić was an important player for Serbia in 2010 FIFA World Cup qualification.
 He scored one goal in the match against Lithuania, another in the game against Austria and set up three in the game against Romania, which sealed his nation's qualification to the final tournament in South Africa.

 In June 2010, he was selected in Serbia's squad for the 2010 FIFA World Cup, where he played on all three group stage matches.
+He earned a total of 46 caps, scoring 3 goals, and his final international was a November 2011 friendly match away against Honduras.